-(7) New IFRS standards and interpretations not yet adopted
+(6) New IFRS standards and interpretations not yet adopted

-The following IFRS standards and interpretations were newly established by the approval date of the Group's consolidated financial statements.
+The following IFRS standards and interpretations were newly issued by the approval date of the Group's consolidated financial statements.
 However, the Group has not early applied these standards and interpretations.